Places Visited:

 Many springs flow into either fish hatcheries or into trout ponds that raise trout for the commercial market.

-This spring created an immediate waterfall.
+This spring in the Hagerman Valley created an immediate waterfall.

 I don't know if there are a thousand different springs but there certainly could be.
 They are everywhere we look.

-Salmon Falls on the Snake River is located 5 or so miles east of Hagerman in the midst of the 1,000 Falls area.
+Salmon Falls on the Snake River is located 5 or so miles east of Hagerman in the midst of the 1,000 Springs area.
 This state kiosk pretty much says it all.
 We did not get a good picture of the falls.
 However, I noticed with interest the 1812 date Joseph Miller was by here.
 It is interesting because Lewis & Clark didn't make their epic journey until 1804-1805 and yet this Joseph Miller was by here in 1812?
 Who was Joseph Miller and what was he doing here in 1812?
 Was he a Mountain Man out trapping beaver in this area?

 It is also interesting to note that after 1842 the Indians would sell/trade dried salmon to emigrants on the Oregon Trail.
 I bet by the time emigrants got here fish would taste real good.